ToposInstitute/RelationalThinking-Book/chp6-dpo-application.md

 match = homomorphisms(L, closedCube)[1]
 ```

-## TODO: Need to figure out how to get the rule to note match such that face = face1
+##### TODO: Need to figure out how to get the rule to match such that face = face1

-In summary, DPO rewriting can help us model various configurations of a box by manipulating the data in the `SchCube`-Set.
+In summary, DPO rewriting can help us model various configurations of a box by manipulating the data in the `Sch3DShape`-Set.

 ## Example 2: Kitchen World Schema
 In a more abstract and complex domain, consider the index category, $\mathsf{C}$, representing the schema for a "kitchen world."
-In this model, objects include {Food, Egg, Bread, Cheese, BreadSlice, Counter, Kitchenware, Entity}, with morphisms designed to reflect both subtype relationships (e.g., Egg, Bread, Cheese, BreadSlice to Food) and spatial relationships (e.g., Counter to Entity, Kitchenware to Entity, and Food to Entity).
-This schema captures not just the types of objects present in a kitchen but also their potential arrangements and interactions.
+In this model, objects include {Food, Egg, Bread, Cheese, BreadSlice, Counter, Kitchenware, Entity}, with morphisms designed to reflect subtype relationships (e.g., Egg, Bread, Cheese, BreadSlice are Food) and spatial relationships (e.g., Counter is on an Entity, Kitchenware is on an Entity, and Food on Entity).

+If you recall from [Chapter 4](), objects and morphisms in a schema are eventually mapped to sets and functions, respectively, via $\mathsf{C}$-Set functors.
+This means that a morphism from Bread to Food says that all elements of Bread are a Food, and likewise, a morphism Food is on an Entity says that all elements of Food are on an Entity.
+This schema enforces a universal expectation about the types of objects and their arrangements.

 ```{code-cell}
 @present SchKitchen(FreeSchema) begin